Topics

 When you upload a 800×600 screen capture video tutorial to YouTube, the quality deteriorates so badly that texts in the video are hardly readable.
 The reason is that YouTube regards everything smaller then HD video as a free license to shrink the video to a resolution of 480 pixels wide.
 Viewing it full screen doesn’t help, it even looks worse.

-Here is such an example of a video messed up on YouTube after upload: http://www.youtube.com/watch?v=6OAt7VMwCUg and here is the link to the original video showing crisp detail in full screen, streaming via S3 Amazon.
+Here is such an example of a video messed up on YouTube after upload: http://www.youtube.com/watch?v=6OAt7VMwCUg and here is the link to the original video showing crisp detail in full screen, with progressive download via S3 Amazon.

 The magical solution